Applications for 2021-22 are OPEN.

 Resident Advisors (RAs) are the primary student leadership position in the residence hall.
 They coordinate social activities and community building and are also the first line in policy enforcement.
 We usually hire 2 RAs who are on call for 2-3 nights each week.
-RAs receive private rooms, but have a higher hours/week expectation (up to 19) and are not allowed to hold other high time commitment roles on campus.
+RAs receive private rooms and a $500 stipend each quarter, but have a higher hours/week expectation (up to 19) and are not allowed to hold other high time commitment roles on campus.
 This includes paid jobs such as Student Senate, CAMP Mentors, but also unpaid activities such as athletics.

 Community Assistants (CAs) are a support role that assists the RAs with social activities and simple building upkeep on weekends when custodial services do not work (basically taking out common room garbage).
 CAs work much less (6-8 hours per week) and are only on call 1 night per week.
 They allowed to have other commitments on campus provided they can balance time well.
 CAs receive a $1000 credit per quarter towards their quarterly housing fees.